-The Phoenix Tears Goji Berry (Lyceum barbarum) is native to parts of Asia.
+The Phoenix Tears Goji Berry (Lycium barbarum) is native to parts of Asia.
 The deep orange-colored fruits are high in nutrients, with carotene levels higher than found in carrots.
 The jellybean-shaped fruits ripen over a long period in mid-summer, with up to four weeks of harvest.
-Ripened fruits adhere to plant stems for long periods of time.
+Ripened fruits of Phoenix Tears adhere to plant stems for long periods of time.
 Fruit has sweet flavor with slight acidity.

 The multi-stemmed shrub grows to 5 to 6 feet tall and 5 feet wide.
 Train branches with a simple one-wire trellis to ease harvest and support the many pounds of ripened fruits produced.
 Small, light violet-colored flowers that produce fruit appear in late spring on plant stems that are at least two years old.
 The cold- and drought-tolerant plants can be grown successfully in Zones 3-8.

 Site and Soil: Goji likes full to half-day sun and well-drained soil.

 Hardiness: Goji is hardy to minus 15° F. or below.

 Size at Maturity: 5-6 ft. in height and 5 ft. wide

 Ripening Time: Late Summer through Fall

 Pests & Diseases: Goji is not bothered by pests or diseases

 USDA Zone: 3-8